talwrii/yt-cli-rmt-guide/README.md

 * Get the current position in the audio.
 Suitable for adding to notes or shared with others.
 * Get the length of the video

-Obtaining the may be particularly useful when combined [yt-dlp](https://github.com/yt-dlp/yt-dlp) to obtain subtitles for the video.
+Obtaining the position may be particularly useful when combined [yt-dlp](https://github.com/yt-dlp/yt-dlp) to obtain subtitles for the video.

 # Setting everything up
-Unfortunately stream has been removed from the Chrome extension store, has a build process that depends on deprecated libraries, and requires an out of date build process.
-It does however still work.
+Unfortunately streamkeys has been removed from the Chrome extension store, has a build process that depends on deprecated libraries that are ni longer mauntained, and requires an out-of-date build tools.
+It does, however, still work.

-You need to download streamkeys, build it, and manually add it to Chrome.
+You need to download the streamkeys source code, build it, and manually add it to Chrome.
 This may be good experience for you if you ever intend to develop a browser extension.

 Requirements:
 1. [uv](https://github.com/astral-sh/uv) is needed to use an old version of python required by `node-gyp` which is required by `node-sass`